 - Accurate records weren’t kept.

 Keep in mind that under section 42-4-1301(1)(f) of the Colorado Revised Statutes (C.R.S.), strict compliance with Colorado chemical testing regulations is not required for the results of the test to be admissible at trial.
-It is only when the noncompliance is severe enough to impair the validity and reliability of the testing method that the results will be excluded entirely.
+Only when the noncompliance is severe enough to impair the validity and reliability of the testing method will the results be excluded entirely.

 Otherwise, the failure to follow procedures is just one fact for the jury to consider.
 However, sometimes that alone is enough, especially in borderline cases.

-Even when a DUI breath test is conducted properly, it can produce a false positive.
+A DUI breath test can produce a false positive even when conducted properly.
 Reasons your DUI breath test could show a falsely high BAC include: